SYNLIGHT

 byteToSend.Add( scaledBmpScreenshot.GetPixel(x, y).B );

-As you can see it is straightforward, each pixel fills 3 bytes of the byte array.
+Straightforward.
+Each pixel fills 3 bytes of the byte array.
 The way the scaled Bitmap is scanned depends on the first LED position and on the direction of rotation.

 Some tricks can be performed as well.
 For example, a software low-pass filter merges the current pixel array (byteToSend) and the previous one (lastBytToSend) to generate the array to be sent (newByteToSend).
 This prevents flickering and smooth out the color changes.